lias-laboratory/biogitom/Docs/BioGITOM_New_Task.md

 - Launch the complete matching pipeline

-This workflow provides a streamlined setup for new ontology alignment tasks, ensuring consistency and scalability across experiments.
+This workflow provides a streamlined setup for new ontology alignment tasks.

 ---